JosuK22/Management_App/README.md

-# User Management & Task API
+# Backend API Endpoints and Details

 This API handles user roles, permissions, and task management.